OpenGeoMetadata/opengeometadata.github.io/docs/relations-fields.md

 | [Is Replaced By](../ogm-aardvark/#is-replaced-by) | `dct_isReplacedBy_sm` | Optional |

 ## Relation

+!!! warn

+	This field should only be used for *one* of a pair of related records.
+If both records use this field, it will duplicate the "Related records..." widget.
+To disable this behavior, you can customize the `geoblacklight.en.yml` and `settings.yml` files in your local application.

 Use this field to link to records that are related in a general or non-specific way.
 IDs entered in this field will populate a "Related records..." widget on the item's show page, as well as on the related item's show page.
 Nothing needs to be entered in the related item's metadata.

 ```